mr-sergito/CostCraft/README.md

   - Automatic calculations for costs and sale price.

 - Profile Screen (for registered users)
-  - View or edit username, password, and currency preference.
+  - View or edit userName, password, and currency preference.